 One of the problem solving steps is the root cause definition.
-An alternative to this phase analysis is the double Ishikawa diagram, which is performed for two scenarios: why the problem happened and why it was not detected.
+The double Ishikawa diagram offers an alternative to this phase of analysis, addressing two scenarios: why the problem happened and why it was not detected.

-The above suggestion should most often be used in two scenarios.
-First, if there is an issue that affects safety and / or regulation.
+You should most often use this method in two scenarios.
+First, if there is an issue that affects safety and/or regulation.
 Secondly, if the problem concerns a large affected population of components sent to the customer.

 Document structure